codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 The "label" you enter in your Bitbucket account in order to create the application password is completely arbitrary (use "Codefresh" for an example).
 Once you have the token, paste it in the Codefresh UI and click *Test connection*.
 If everything is OK you can now save the git integration.

+**Application Password Advanced Options**

+You have the ability to specify whether you want to clone via HTTPS or SSH.
+Expand the *Advanced Options* menu and simply toggle to your desired option.

+{% include image.html
+lightbox="true"
+file="/images/integrations/git/github-ssh.png"
+url="/images/integrations/git/github-ssh.png"
+max-width="40%"
+caption="Github SSH Options"
+alt="Github SSH Options"
+%}

+>Note that SSH cloning is currently only available using the On-premise version of Codefresh.

+For SSH, if you haven't already, you will need to generate an SSH keypair and add your public key to BitBucket, as instructed in the [Bitbucket documentation](https://confluence.atlassian.com/bitbucket/set-up-an-ssh-key-728138079.html).

+Paste your raw, private key into the SSH Key text box.

 ## Azure DevOps